Sheepolution/how-to-love/book/chapter9.md

 Now when you print `test`, after we loaded `example.lua`, you should see it says 20.

-`test` in this case is what we call a *global variable*.
+`test` in this case is what we call a *global variable* (or a *global* for short).
 It's a variable that we can use everywhere in our project.
-The opposite of a global variable, is a *local variable*.
+The opposite of a global variable, is a *local variable* (or *local* for short).
 You create a local variable by writing `local` in front of the variable name.

 ```lua
 --! file: example.lua